miracle.fyi

 Is it really free?

-Where does my writing live?
+Where does my data live?

 What happens if I miss a day?

 It depends on whether there's money on the line.
-On a free pact, a miss simply resets the streak — not as punishment, but because a streak that survives anything isn't really a streak.
+On a free pact, a miss resets the streak — not as punishment, but because a streak that survives anything isn't really a streak.
 On a staked pact, a missed day books what you owe, the amount you set when you made the pact.
 Either way you start again, and most people do, several times.
 That's the practice.